tokenika/eosfactory/docs/sphinx/source/cases/03_symbolic_names/case.md

 ## Case

-To demonstrate how *EOSFactory* converts logger messages, let's consider two scenarios: first with translation feature turned off and then with this feature turned on.

-#### Symbolic translation is OFF

-Create a new Python session:
+Create a new Python session and import *EOSFactory* API:

 ```
 $ python3